 The ALMA 1000 course is an institutional non-credit course that will assist specific Health Science program students succeed in their chosen program of study.
-Beginning FALL 2013, ALMA 1000 is a requirement for all new students entering the College who are pursuing a specific Health Science program study track.
+ALMA 1000 is a requirement for all students who are pursuing a specific Health Science program study track.
 Health Science students should consult their advisor and/or their Health Science program catalog listing for specific program admission requirements.